 Why the government is changing the Rules?

 Before Machu Picchu was integrated to the UNESCO World Heritage, the Inca Citadel was fairly unknown to the world.
 Since the UNESCO declared world heritage on Dec 09, 1983, tourism has grown year by year, and now in the high season the number of visitors per day are exceeding the capacity of the site causing overcrowdedness and disturbances to the visitors.
 The new rules have been implemented to moderate the number of people in the site and also to control how visitors and guides will properly explore the circuits.
 Even though the time is shorter than before, we clearly understand the main purpose of the new rules are to give a better satisfaction to visitors and also to maintain the integrity of the site and its legacy for future generations.
 However, in Inka Trail Explorer our expert guides are working hard to make sure that you will have the best experience during the tour of Machu Picchu.

-According to the new rules, Machu Picchu will be visited in 2 sessions.
-The new rules were going to come into operation on July 1st of 2018, but for some reason it has not been applied yet.
-Recently, the government announced that the new rules will be officially applied on January 1, 2018 and from this time forward, it will operate in the following way:
+According to the new regulations, Machu Picchu will be visited in 3 sessions.
+Recently, the government announced that the new rules will be officially applied on January 5th, 2019 and from this time forward, it will be operated in the following way:

 Do the new rules state that I will need a tour guide to visit Machu Picchu?